 The simplest and fastest way to get out from under a federal tax lien is to repay your tax debt to the IRS in full.
 Once paid, the IRS will discharge the lien within 30 days.
 However, if you owe a substantial amount to the IRS, you may not be able to afford a single lump payment for your back taxes.
 An experienced New York tax attorney can help you explore your options for reducing the impact of a federal tax lien or having the lien removed from your property.

 In some cases, certain properties may qualify for discharge.
-Your attorney can analyze the IRS internal codes to determine whether any of your assets qualify for discharge of property and exemption from the lien.
+Your attorney can analyze the IRS internal revenue manual to determine whether any of your assets qualify for discharge of property and exemption from the lien.
 Another option is subordination, which does not remove the lien but allows other creditors to move ahead of the lien.
 This can help if you need to buy a house or obtain financing for another reason.

 It is also possible to qualify for withdrawal of the lien in some situations.
 If you can prove to the IRS that they are not in competition with other creditors for your property, the IRS may withdraw the lien from public record.
 If you satisfy your tax liability and the lien is released, you must also remain in compliance for three tax years’ filings, including all of your individual and business returns.
 You must also be current on federal tax deposits and estimated tax payments as required to allow for withdrawal of the federal tax lien.